RevealBi/sdk-samples-java/cookies-auth/README.md

 In [SampleAuthenticationProvider](src/main/java/io/revealbi/sdk/samples/cookiesauth/SampleAuthenticationProvider.java) we're extending _RVBaseAuthenticationProvider_, that takes care of passing a _RVUserContext_ to _resolveCredentials_.
 We're using that _RVUserContext_ object to get the "JSESSIONID" property we installed in _SampleUserContextProvider_.

-In this case our data source is a REST API data source, and we want to pass a couple of cookies as the credentials for it, including the session id cookie, so we need to return a RVHeadersDataSourceCredentials object, this object can be used as the authentication credentials object only for REST or Web Resource data sources.
+In this case our data source is a REST API data source, and we want to pass a couple of cookies as the credentials for it, including the session id cookie, so we need to return a _RVHeadersDataSourceCredentials_ object, this object can be used as the authentication credentials object only for REST or Web Resource data sources.

-As RVHeadersDataSourceCredentials receives a list of headers, we need to create the "Cookie" header to be sent, according to the [HTTP documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie) the "Cookie" header can include multiple cookies separated by "; ", and that's what we're doing in this code:
+As _RVHeadersDataSourceCredentials_ is constructed with one or more headers, we need to create the "Cookie" header to be sent, according to the [HTTP documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie) the "Cookie" header can include multiple cookies separated by "; ", and that's what we're doing in this code:

 ```java
 public class SampleAuthenticationProvider extends RVBaseAuthenticationProvider {